cjtu/craterpy/README.md

 The Automated Crater Ejecta Region of Interest Mapper (ACERIM) is a python package for analyzing impact crater ejecta.

-It provide a variety of tools for:
+This package provides a variety of tools for:
-- loading crater data into CraterDataFrames
+- loading crater data
-- loading image data into CraterDatasets
+- loading image data
-- locating craters in a CraterDataset given their locations in a CraterDataFrame
+- locating craters in an image
-- reading image data in a Region of Interest (ROI) around a crater
+- extracting a Region of Interest (ROI) around a crater from an image
-- analyzing ROIs using included or user-defined statistical methods
+- analyzing ROIs using the included or user-defined statistical methods

+For a worked example of how to use acerim in a research workflow, see
+    /acerim/examples/example.py

-This package was written with the Moon in mind, but is applicable to any cratered planetary body, as long as the image data is in a simple cylindrical projection.
+Note: This package was written with the Moon in mind, but is applicable to any cratered planetary body, as long as the image data is in a simple cylindrical projection.
+For assistance reading and reprojecting images in other projections see GDAL <link>.

 ### Dependencies